aeerso/twitch-dl/README.md

 It is written with python3 and uses ffmpeg for downloading and encoding, also no login required.

 #### How to use:
+Download [FFmpeg](https://www.ffmpeg.org/download.html) executable for your OS and place it the project folder

 Install dependencies: <code>pip install -r requirements.txt</code>

 Run twitch-dl: <code>python3 twitch-dl.py [one or multiple video-id or twitch video urls]</code>